-- 63. There are various ways to reduce the risks caused by materials and substances which burn, for example: - Ensure flammable materials are stored properly; - Remove combustible wall and ceiling linings, such as polystyrene or carpet tiles, to reduce the surface rate of flame spread and smoke production; - Reduce stocks of flammable materials to a minimum.
-Keep remaining stock in dedicated storerooms or storage areas; - Take action to avoid storage areas being vulnerable to fire raising or vandalism; and - Develop a system for the control of combustible waste by ensuring that waste materials and rubbish are not allowed to build up and are carefully stored until properly disposed of.
+- 63. There are various ways to reduce the risks caused by materials and substances which burn, for example: - Ensure flammable materials are stored properly; - Remove combustible wall and ceiling linings, such as polystyrene or carpet tiles, to reduce the surface rate of flame spread and smoke production; - Reduce stocks of flammable materials on display in public areas to a minimum.
+Keep remaining stock in dedicated storerooms or storage areas where the public are not allowed to go and keep the minimum required for the operation of the business; - Take action to avoid storage areas being vulnerable to fire raising or vandalism; - Develop a system for the control of combustible waste by ensuring that waste materials and rubbish are not allowed to build up and are carefully stored until properly disposed of, particularly at the end of the day; and - Where appropriate, dry vegetation and grass should be cut and removed.